babramczyk/website/src/pages/NorthwesternMutual.md

 ## Projects

+### Plan Execution

+Plan Execution was a project to develop, research, and test an app that automates a users financial goals.

+A financial rep could help a user come up with concrete, prioritized goals for a client, then hand it off to our system to do the money movement automatically for them each month.

+After 6 months of research and development, we successfully got the company to notice the product's viability; the project was handed off to another team for continued development.

 ### ProQuo

 ProQuo started off as a platform that gave athletes rewards for performing well in public events.
 These "bounties" gave the users discounts from retailers like Nike and Garmin, in exchange for the user's consented data.